aluhrs/caching_proxy_server/README.md

    - Make one request and then waiting ~2 minutes to make the next request.
 It should result in 'Received response from server:'.
 5. Testing for bytesize:
    - There are print statements in the console alerting you to how much space is left.
 Once the limit is reached, the oldest item in the cache is removed.
 There will also be a print statement in the console alerting you that an item has been removed.
    - Another way to test this is to lower the cache bytesize to a small number.
 When running the program, with the first page opening, it should immediately hit the limit.
-Making the same request should respond with 'Received response from server:' as the prior response failed to saved to the cached.
+Making the same request should respond with 'Received response from server:' as the prior response failed to save to the cached.
 6. Exit program by using ctrl c.

 Notes: